syncfusion-content/xamarin-docs/Xamarin/Scheduler/drag-and-drop-appointments.md

 * While dropping appointment to `AllDay` panel from time slots, appointment start and end time will change to 12.00 AM.
 * While dropping appointment to time slots from `AllDay` panel, appointment duration will change as one (1) hour from the dropped time.
 * Doesn't support control to control drag and drop.

+## See Also

+[How to get dropped resource in Xamarin.Forms Schedule (SfSchedule)] (https://www.syncfusion.com/kb/11179/how-to-get-dropped-resource-in-xamarin-forms-schedule-sfschedule)
+[How to drag appointment to the exact hour in Schedule (SfSchedule) Xamarin.Forms] (https://www.syncfusion.com/kb/11081/how-to-drag-appointment-to-the-exact-hour-in-schedule-sfschedule-xamarin-forms)